Hino Motors: Amalgamation with Toyota

-In 2018, Hino and Volkswagen Truck and Bus (later renamed Traton) announced a wide-ranging strategic partnership for activities including procurement, technologies and logistics.
+In 2018, Hino and Volkswagen Truck & Bus (later renamed Traton) announced a wide-ranging strategic partnership for activities including procurement, technologies and logistics.
 In November 2019, they established a procurement joint venture called Hino and Traton Global Procurement, with 51% of it owned by Traton and 49% by Hino.
+By 2023, the partnership was terminated.

 In March 2021, Hino, its parent Toyota, and Isuzu announced the creation of a strategic partnership between the three companies.
 Toyota acquired a 4.6% stake in Isuzu while the latter plans to acquire Toyota shares for an equivalent value.
 The three companies said they would form a new joint venture by April called Commercial Japan Partnership Technologies Corporation with the aim of developing fuel cell and electric light trucks.
 Toyota would own an 80% stake in the venture while Hino and Isuzu would own 10% each.
 In August 2022, after Toyota published the findings of a self-commissioned investigation highlighting that Hino Motors falsified emissions data on some engines going back to at least October 2003, Toyota and Isuzu "expelled" Hino from their partnership.
 The Hino stake would be given to Toyota.

+In May 2023, Hino and its parent Toyota signed a memorandum of understanding with Mitsubishi Fuso and its parent Daimler Truck for a plan of merging Hino and Mitsubishi Fuso into a publicly traded holding company with equal investment from both Toyota and Daimler Truck.

+In June 2025, a definitive agreement was reached with an as yet unnamed holding company to list on the Tokyo Stock Exchange with Daimler Truck and Toyota each to own 25% of the holding company.

+In October 2025, the new name for the holding company was announced as Archion.